shaniWhite/WebGL-Basketball-Court/README.md

 - Initial camera positioned for court overview
 - Orbit camera controls (toggle with **O** key)

+## 🧠 Physics System

+- **Gravity & Trajectory:**
+  The ball is affected by gravity and follows a parabolic arc based on power and direction.

+- **Shot Power & Angle:**
+  Shot velocity is determined by both the user's power setting and distance to the hoop.
+Short shots use a steeper angle.

+- **Realistic Bouncing:**
+  Ball bounces off the ground with energy loss until it settles.

+- **Rim & Ground Collision:**
+  Hoop detection ensures the ball must enter from above to count.
+Rim radius is precisely measured.

+---

+## 📊 Scoring Logic

+- ✅ Basket only counts if ball enters from **above**
+- ❌ Shots from underneath are ignored
+- 🧮 Live stats:
+  - Total shots
+  - Made shots
+  - Accuracy percentage
+  - Shot power

+---

-## Additional features implemented
+## ✨ Additional Features

-- More detailed court markings- Painted key area rectangles and free point line
+- 🎯 Dynamic aiming arrow based on power and direction
+- 📈 Trajectory preview using animated arc
+- 🔁 Auto hoop targeting based on ball position
+- 🌀 Ball rotates while flying for realism
+- 💡 Visual power meter and animated UI panel
+- 🎨 Clean responsive interface for game feedback

 ## Known Issues or Limitations
-- The basketball uses a texture-mapped image for its visual design, not a procedurally generated or animated mesh
+❌ The basketball uses a texture-mapped image for its visual design, not a procedurally generated or animated mesh ❌ Scoring logic is overly generous –
+Sometimes a basket is counted even if the ball only clips the rim or bounces nearby.

 ## External Assets Used